harneet1729/Max-Char-in-String/README.md

 # Max-Char-in-String
 A basic DSA Question to find Maximum Occurring Character in a string

 Here we need to find the Character with maximum frequency.
 If more than 1 character has maximum frequency then we will return the character that occurs first in lexicographical ordering.
+Upper and Lower Case are considered the same character.

 eg input - "abhdkhkbdk"
 output - k